-As soon as you enter the main door you’ll find a gigantic room with a huge 7.5-meter rotating statue of the reclining Buddha made of jade and an artificial misty fog to get you into the right mood.
+As soon as you enter the main door, you’ll find a gigantic room with a vast 7.5-meter rotating statue of the reclining Buddha made of jade and an artificial misty fog to get you into the right mood.

-This area of the palace is called Chan State Scenery.
+This area of the palace is called the Chan State Scenery.

 Great Usnisa Hall (舍利大殿)

-Just keep following the escalators taking you several floors down and you’ll get to the Ten Thousand-Buddha Corridor.
+Just follow the escalators taking you several floors down, and you’ll get to the Ten Thousand-Buddha Corridor.

 Take all the time you need to appreciate the beauty of this Palace and think about how much money was spent building it.
 I can’t help but think that this might become one of the landmarks of Nanjing in the future decades or even further.

-Remember that all of this has been built 6 floors underground, which makes this Palace even more incredible.
+Remember that this has been built 6 floors underground, making this Palace even more incredible.

 To get a better view of the Hall, look for one of the doors leading to the small balconies overlooking it.
 One of the doors is usually open.

-To get a better view of the park you can visit the Usnisa Pagoda.
-It’s 88-meters tall and, like the rest of the park, it’s new.
-It has been built in the style of the Tang dynasty.
+To get a better view of the park, you can visit the Usnisa Pagoda.
+It’s 88 meters tall and, like the rest of the park, it’s new.
+It was built in the style of the Tang dynasty.

 How to get to Niushoushan Park

-You can get a taxi from downtown and it will take about 40 minutes to get to the park entrance.
-From there to the actual palace is a quite long walk.
-If your time is limited you can pay an extra 20RMB to get one of the electric cars that will take you right to the palace.
+You can get a taxi from downtown, and it will take about 40 minutes to get to the park entrance.
+From there to the actual palace is quite a long walk.
+If your time is limited, you can pay an extra 20RMB to get one of the electric cars that will take you to the palace.
 A cheaper option would be to take the subway and then the bus n° 755 to 牛首山风首区.
 The ticket to visit the park costs about 100RMB.

 Nanjing is well connected to the rest of the country via high-speed trains and regular flights.
-On Trip.com you can book train tickets, flights as well as hotels.
+On Trip.com, you can book train tickets, flights and hotels.
 It’s the best app to use while traveling in China since Booking.com and other aggregators don’t have many options.

-Is it worth visiting the Niushoushan Park?
-This is a legit question considering that maybe your time in China is limited and there are plenty of ancient and interesting places to visit.
+Is it worth visiting Niushoushan Park?
+This is a legitimate question, considering that maybe your time in China is limited, and there are plenty of ancient and interesting places to visit.

-Personally, I think that it’s worth it especially if you are planning a trip to Nanjing a city that has a lot to see.
-I always have mixed feelings when I travel around China because most of the “Old Towns” you’ll see are not old at all and they have been recently rebuilt.
+I think it’s worth it, especially if you plan a trip to Nanjing, a city with a lot to see.
+I always have mixed feelings when I travel around China because most of the “Old Towns” you’ll see are not old and have been recently rebuilt.
 But this is different.
 This place doesn’t pretend to be ancient.
-It’s a brand new Park that has all the modern amenities you’ll need and it’s built using top-notch materials.
+It’s a brand-new Park with all the modern amenities you’ll need, built using top-notch materials.

-I have no doubt that in the future generations people will visit Niushoushan and consider this park a place that can’t be missed.
+I do not doubt that in the future generations, people will visit Niushoushan and consider this park a place that can’t be missed.
 We just happened to be early. 🙂